brianhdk/integration-service/README.md

 The extension point is easy, like other parts, it takes place in the Bootstrapping code of Integration Service.

-The example below illustrates how to use built-in **ConventionInstaller** to auto-register classes based on conventions.
+The example below illustrates how to use built-in **Install**-class to auto-register classes based on conventions.

 ```c#
 using Vertica.Integration.Infrastructure.Factories.Castle.Windsor.Installers;